i96751414/script.flix.magneto/README.md

 ### using an additional parser

 Additional parsers are optional parsers which are run after the main parser (`results_parser`) has run.
-These don't have the `rows` definition as it can only be defined once.
+These may or may not have the `rows` definition - if present, the results will be updated to contain the new ones caught by this parser;
+if not present, the current results are updated to contain the `data` parameters.

 ```json
 [